 The summer holidays are here!
 You have planned your vacation, planned your kids’ activities so that they get a mix of fun and learning, so that they don’t go back to school with their brain shrinked to the size of a peanut.
 But what if you didn’t?
 Then it is a good idea to start thinking about summer learning now, because as research shows, ‘summer learning loss’ is a real problem, that if accumulated over school years can have long lasting consequences.

-“The initial concept of the show comes from the experience of hearing while feeling fear.
+The initial concept of the show comes from the experience of hearing while feeling fear.
 Do you remember lying in bed as a child, listening to every crack in the house?
 Or listening to every noise while walking through an underpass at night?
 Hearing seems much sharper and even the smallest sound makes an impact on the entire body and mind when we experience fear.

 It may seem tangential to compare such different cultures as Albanian and Lithuanian from most perspectives—including a musical one—but perhaps it is a needed step towards finding further connections between Balkan and Baltic regions, or to show that they have formed independently of each other.
 The catalyst for this study is the fact that dissonant folk polyphony exists…

 So there was this thing going around (yes, a thing) where people wrote up their 10 favourite post-war contemporary classical music pieces (just like it says in the title).
 This is where I hop (a month later) on the bandwagon and do the same thing.
 Here it is, in chronological order: